 \subsection{Overall Operation}

 We can view the end-to-end mapping from audio signals to the 96-D latent space as 96 individual (but coupled) signal processors.
 The job of these processors is to shorten the signals and to strategically shape and move relevant spectral information to DC.
 In $S_{13}$ the length-3 filtering and 3-to-1 sub-sampling (the avgpool layer) serve to extract the DC value of a signal that has 3 samples.
-The ensemble of the 96 DC values defines a vector in the latent space which is then mapped to a final output value by $S_{14}$.
+The ensemble of the 96 DC values defines a vector in the latent space and this vector is then mapped to a final output value by $S_{14}$.

 The particulars of shaping spectral information and moving it to DC are shown graphically for one section in Fig. \ref{fig:flow}.
-In each section non-DC spectral values of the signals are modified by FIR filtering, gain, HWR, the pooling FIR filter, and sub-sampling.
+In each section, non-DC spectral values of the signals are modified by FIR filtering, gain, HWR, the pooling FIR filter, and sub-sampling.
 The DC spectral values of the signals are modified by just four of the six functions.
-In the FIR filtering, gain, and bias functions the modification of the DC value is determined solely by the processor.
+In the FIR filtering, gain, and bias functions, the modification of the DC value is determined solely by the processor.
 These modifications are independent of the signal itself.
 But in the HWR function the modification of the DC spectral component is driven by the non-DC spectral components.
 The HWR is the stage where relevant non-DC spectral information is strategically moved to DC.

 For example, consider a speech signal and noise signal each with a DC value of zero.
 When added, the noisy speech signal still has a DC value of zero.
-But after HWR, the original and noisy speech signal can have very different DC values and this DC value can thus serve to indicate that noise was present in the speech signal.
-This is a very simple example but by using many sections of intricate spectral shaping and folding, this processor can also accurately assess a broad array of much more nuanced perturbations to speech signals.
+But after HWR, the original and noisy speech signal can have very different DC values, and these DC values can thus serve to indicate that noise was present in the speech signal.
+This is a very simple example, and by using many sections of intricate spectral shaping and folding, this processor can also accurately assess a broad array of much more nuanced perturbations to speech signals.

 Fig. \ref{fig:flow} emphasizes the fact that every function modifies either the DC component or the non-DC component, or both, and that the HWR is the sole function where non-DC information influences the DC value.
-The input audio signal will typically have a DC value near zero, but as the processing continues, the spectral shaping and the flow of information to DC at HWRs results in DC values that describe important characteristics of the original audio signal.
+The input audio signal will typically have a DC value near zero, but, as the processing continues, the spectral shaping and the flow of information to DC at HWRs results in DC values that describe important characteristics of the original audio signal.